HOT DATES

 East Coast

-Featuring a scenic sea view, this beachfront area was built on reclaimed land in the 1960s in an effort to accommodate the rapidly developing city.
-It is most famous for its park, which spans a 15km stretch of coastline, and offers an array of sporting, dining and recreational activities such as cycling.
+Featuring a scenic sea view, this beachfront area was built on reclaimed land in the 1960s to accommodate the rapidly developing city.
+Famous for its park spanning a 15km stretch of coastline, it offers an array of sporting, dining and recreational activities.
 You’ll also find the East Coast Seafood Centre, with local institutions like Jumbo Seafood, No Signboard Seafood and Long Beach Seafood Restaurant.

 Address: East Coast Park Service Rd.
 MRT: Dakota.